Visiting Pull's Ferry, Norwich, Norfolk, England: a Medieval watergate, now a famous, city landmark

 ...

-How to get there: Continental Airlines flies to London Heathrow Airport, where car rental is available.
+How to get there: United Airlines flies to London Heathrow Airport, where car rental is available.
 Norwich is served by rail from London Liverpool Street Station.
 Norwich is 233 kilometers from Heathrow Airport.
 Please note that some facilities may be withdrawn, without notice.
 Please check with the airline or your travel agent for up to date information.

-MJFenn is an independent travel writer based in Ontario, Canada.
+independent travel writer based in Ontario, Canada.

 For your visit, these items may be of interest